 In recent years, Andreoli's nativity scene has become part and parcel of the cultural heritage and the festivities of the region.

 The community of Manarola (on the UNESCO heritage list) is located in the Parco Nazionale delle Cinque Terre.
-The board of the park supports Andreoli financially and it promoties sustainability by ensuring that the installation operates on solar energy.
+The board of the park supported Andreoli financially and it promoted sustainability by ensuring that the installation operates on solar energy.

-At inauguration day, early december, lots of people will come to Manarola, to enjoy fireworks and to witnness the moment the around 15.000 lamps will be actuated for the first time.
+At inauguration day, early December, lots of people would come to Manarola, to enjoy fireworks and to witness the moment the around 15.000 lamps will be actuated for the first time.

-The illumination will last through january.
-During the other months of the year, the constructions will be stored.
+The illumination would last through January.
+During the other months of the year, the constructions would be stored.

-Andreoli has a studio where he creates the characters and items that decorate the Christmas scene.
+Andreoli had a studio where he created the characters and items that decorate the Christmas scene.

 this picture and the next one (2016) by Pavel Konečný

-And his garden has a display of a number of his smaller creations.
+And the garden near his house and studio had a display of a number of his smaller creations.

 Next picture shows part of the exposition where Mario Andreoli was represented:

-During the exposition, on december 3rd 2011, a new book about outsider environments in Italy was presented: Gabriele Mina (red), Costruttori di Babele, Sulle tracce di architecture fantastische universi irregulari in Italia, Milano (Elèuthera).
+During the exposition, on December 3, 2011, a new book about outsider environments in Italy was presented: Gabriele Mina (red), Costruttori di Babele, Sulle trace di architecture fantastische universi irregulari in Italia, Milano (Elèuthera).

 Manarola, Liguria, Italy